barbossini/learn/README.md

 # learn
-all simple projects used to learn programmable langages for Oriented Object, scripting, parallele programming, etc. (includes some frameworks, libraries and packages used in machine learning, computer vision, ...)
+all simple projects used to learn programmable langages for Oriented Object, scripting, parallele programming, defi, etc. (includes some frameworks, libraries and packages used in machine learning, computer vision, ...)